Is an OWI Considered a Misdemeanor Crime or Felony in Wisconsin?

 The Classification of Your OWI Depends on How Many Prior Convictions are on Your Record.

 If this is your very first, it will be classified as a civil offense.
 A civil offense is not a crime, but you will still be facing serious, life-altering penalties.
-Even if your BAC is below 0.15%, these can include steep fines and revocation of your license.
+Even if your BAC is below 0.15%, these penalties can include steep fines and revocation of your license.
 If a child was riding in the car, you face jail time of up to 6 months.
 Despite the fact that a civil offense is not the same as a crime, Canada can deny you entry even if you have only had one DUI.
-In addition, all other states consider your first DUI to be a crime, so you will likely have difficulty obtaining work if you ever move out of state.
+In addition, all U.S. states consider your first DUI to be a crime, so you will likely have difficulty obtaining work if you ever move out of state.

 Classifications of OWIs in Wisconsin